By Dr. A.J. Drenth

 Especially in the first half of life, Introverts are most interested in discovering exactly what it is they have to offer the world.
 They see self-knowledge as a prerequisite to authentic action.
 Without an adequate map of themselves, they feel lost and aimless.
 For them, external circumstances are far less important than self-understanding and self-direction.
 Once they have a sense of who they are and what they should be doing, they feel they can be happy anywhere.

 As you may already know, Introverts can be grouped into more specific personality types.
 According to the Myers-Briggs, there are eight Introverted types.
 In our careers section, you can find pages exploring specific jobs and careers best-suited for each of the personality types.
-If you don’t yet know your four-letter type (e.g., INFP), you can sign-up to take our personality test here.
+If you don’t yet know your four-letter type (e.g., INFP), you can take our free personality test.

 In this post, we will explore the value of creative jobs and careers for Introverts, especially the Intuitive Introverts.
 We will also consider common challenges associated with cultivating creative careers, as well as recommendations for fostering creative achievement.

-The Value of Creative Jobs & Careers for Introverts
+The Value of Creative Careers for the Introvert

 “Vocation acts like a law of God from which there is no escape…He must obey his own law…Anyone with a vocation hears the voice of the inner man; he is called.” -Carl Jung